paulhig/-synth-data-ClassifyingImagesWithVisionAndCoreML/README.md

 This repo contains files cloned from Apple's Vision and Core ML example app.
 Python files used to build a new custom image classifier are in the [py](/py) folder.
-These files are alos included in appendix 1 of the thesis.
+These files are also included in appendix 1 of the thesis.

 # Classifying Images with Vision and Core ML